pin-yu/Java-Reinforcement-Learning-FlappyBird/README.md

-# Reinforcement learning environment based on Flappybird with Java
+# Flappybird RL environment with Java

 This project is mainly modified from [PLE](https://github.com/ntasfi/PyGame-Learning-Environment).